With daytime temperatures in North Carolina ranging from 60° to 90° F, things have been pretty unseasonable lately.

 Harnessed Tiger Moth

 A few weeks ago I was coming in my front door after watering my plants in the evening when I noticed the brilliant coloration of this harnessed tiger moth (Apantesis phalerata).
-The bands of black and yellow are immediately recognizable; they make me think of a bumblebee who was perhaps slightly confused when choosing his final form.
+The bands of black and yellow are immediately recognizable; they make me think of a slightly confused bumblebee.
 In any case, I was glad to know that someone in my yard has been taking advantage of the dandelions, clover, and plantains — all of which are the preferred food of harnessed tiger moths in their early stages of development.

 Walnut Sphinx Moth

 When I saw this walnut sphinx moth (Amorpha juglandis) on my mailbox on a separate occasion, I very nearly swooned.
-This little guy was almost three inches across and looked much, much heavier than most moths of his size.
-Clearly he’d been munching on a tree in the area and had the gains to prove it.
-Additionally his abdomen, at the rear of his body, curved upward in the most striking resemblance to a scorpion tail that I’ve ever seen in a moth.
+This little guy was almost three inches wide and looked much heavier than most moths of his size.
+Additionally his abdomen, at the rear of his body, curved upward in the most striking resemblance to a scorpion tail that I’ve ever seen.
 Despite this resemblance, he was perfectly at peace and paid no attention to my presence, which gave me this lovely photographic opportunity.

 So, despite the reality of climate collapse, these moths have found a way to cope.
 They might not be leading any protest marches or boycotting extractive industries, but they’re doing what they do best: munching leaves, growing fat, changing form, and emerging from their cocoons to spread the pollen of plants in a cycle of life that makes all of our lives possible.